-For evidence on the longer-term impact of improving blood cholesterol and lipoproteins in reducing total and LDL cholesterol compared to control diets, the Evidence Review: Dietary Patterns and Cardiovascular Health25 found good evidence for dietary patterns, including the Portfolio diet (Level B, secondary prevention), DASH and low fat diets (Level B, primary and secondary prevention), the Mediterranean diet (Level C, primary prevention) and low GI, Mediterranean, Nordic and high protein diets (Level C, primary and secondary prevention).25
+For evidence on the longer-term impact of improving blood cholesterol and lipoproteins in reducing total and LDL cholesterol compared to control diets, Dietary Patterns and Cardiovascular Health25 found good evidence for dietary patterns, including the Portfolio diet (Level B, secondary prevention), DASH and low fat diets (Level B, primary and secondary prevention), the Mediterranean diet (Level C, primary prevention) and low GI, Mediterranean, Nordic and high protein diets (Level C, primary and secondary prevention).25

-Translating evidence for Dietary Fats into practice
+Translating evidence for dietary fats into practice

-Dietary Fats within a healthy eating pattern
+Dietary fats within a healthy eating pattern

-The Heart Foundation's Heart Healthy Eating Principles promote the key features of various dietary patterns, including Mediterranean and DASH diets.
-The Heart Healthy Eating Principles translate the conclusions and recommendations from the Heart Foundation's evidence summaries,^{1,3,15} and relevant nutrient targets from the National Health & Medical Research Council,8 the World Health Organisation^{16,17,22}, and the American Heart Association^{21,26}, which recommend the shift from saturated to unsaturated fat within a healthy dietary pattern.
+The Heart Foundation's heart-healthy eating principles promote the key features of various dietary patterns, including Mediterranean and DASH diets.
+The heart-healthy eating principles translate the conclusions and recommendations from the Heart Foundation's evidence summaries, 1,3,15 and relevant nutrient targets from the National Health & Medical Research Council,8 the World Health Organisation 16,17,22, and the American Heart Association 21,26, which recommend the shift from saturated to unsaturated fat within a healthy dietary pattern.